chipsalliance/caliptra-mcu-sw/docs/src/spi.md

 - SPI Host Driver (Vendor-specific)
   - Provides the functionality needed to control an SPI bus as a master device.
 It defines the memory-mapped registers for the SPI hardware, provides methods to configure the SPI bus settings, such as clock polarity and phase and to initiate read, write, and transfer operations.
 It implements the `SpiMaster` trait, providing methods for reading from, writing to, and transferring data over the SPI bus.
 It handles the completion of SPI operations by invoking client callbacks, allowing higher-level components to be notified when an SPI operation completes.

+This architecture can be extended to accommodate vendor-specific flash controller hardware.
+The SPI flash driver capsule and SPI host driver will be replaced by flash controller driver capsule and associated virtualizer layer.

 ## Common Interfaces